oSharpey/cyber-obsidian/year-2/HBCS/Week-2.md

 Usability goals:
 - Efficient to use: Phone should be smooth and responsive
 - Easy to learn: Is the UI Intuitive and easy to interpret?
-- Utility: Does the phone perform all the functions it should
+- Utility: Does the phone perform all the functions it should?

+User experice Goals
+- Enaging, Entertaining, not overwhelming, comfortable to use

+Most Important:
+Learnability, Utility
+If the Device is not easy to learn and does not perfom the desired functions, people will stop using the product

 D)
-Are the buttons placed so they will be comfortable to hold and use is the
+Are the buttons placed so they will be comfortable to hold and use is the?
+Is the screen and os responsive?
+How easy is it for users to access key features of the device?

+e)
+- Consistency
+- Visability
+- Feedback

+Most important:
+Consistency and feedback
+If the device si